yonyu/rust_webassembly_project/README.md

 npm install
 npm run start
 ```

-But if you updated to Rust version 1.82+, you will see some errors while following the above steps.
+But if you updated to Rust version 1.82+, you will see some errors while following the above steps:

+*Error: Internal failure: parseVec could not cast the value......*

 In this repo, I'll give the correct steps to create a new Rust Web Assembly project for the following versions:

-* rust stable: 1.84.1
+* rust stable: 1.84.1+
-* wasm-pack: 0.13.1
+* wasm-pack: 0.13.1+

-I'll give update for the future versions if there is any change required.
+I'll give update for the future versions in case if there is any change required.

 ## How to set up the project

 Versions used:

 * rust stable: 1.84.1
 * wasm-pack: 0.13.1